Covid 19: Business Financial Support Measures

 Bounce Back Loan Scheme for small businesses to access finance more

-Convertible loans between £125,000 to £5 million to innovative companies: here
+Convertible loans between £125,000 to £5 million to innovative companies.
+This Scheme closed to new applicants on 31 January 2021.

 Covid Corporate Financing Facility to help large businesses by purchase of

-Since tenants are under pressure from some landlords using aggressive debt
+Since tenants were under pressure from some landlords using aggressive debt

 recovery tactics, HMG legislated to restrict landlords' rights to recover unpaid rent from commercial tenants and from eviction for unpaid rent.
-These restrictions have been extended until 31 December 2020.
-The details are here but may not refer to that extension period.
+These restrictions have been extended until at least 30 June 2021.
+The details are here and here.

 Mortgage Holidays for Landlords

-Mortgage lenders have agreed with HMG that they will offer repayment
+Mortgage lenders agreed with HMG that they would offer repayment

 holidays of 3 months to landlords with mortgages on their properties